-SECTION 807.
-KNOWN CLAIMS AGAINST DISSOLVED LIMITED LIABILITY PARTNERSHIP.

-- (a) Except as otherwise provided in subsection (d), a dissolved limited liability partnership may give notice of a known claim under subsection (b), which has the effect provided in subsection (c). - (b) A dissolved limited liability partnership may in a record notify its known claimants of the dissolution.
-The notice must: - (1) specify the information required to be included in a claim; - (2) state that a claim must be in writing and provide a mailing address to which the claim is to be sent; - (3) state the deadline for receipt of a claim, which may not be less than 120 days after the date the notice is received by the claimant; - (4) state that the claim will be barred if not received by the deadline; and - (5) unless the partnership has been throughout its existence a limited liability partnership, state that the barring of a claim against the partnership will also bar any corresponding claim against any partner or person dissociated as a partner which is based on Section 306. - (c) A claim against a dissolved limited liability partnership is barred if the requirements of subsection (b) are met and:
+1 SECTION 807.
+KNOWN CLAIMS AGAINST DISSOLVED LIMITED 2 LIABILITY PARTNERSHIP.
+3 (a) Except as otherwise provided in subsection (d), a dissolved limited liability 4 partnership may give notice of a known claim under subsection (b), which has the effect 5 provided in subsection (c).
+6 (b) A dissolved limited liability partnership may in a record notify its known claimants of 7 the dissolution.
+The notice must: 8 (1) state that the partnership was a limited liability partnership at the time of 9 dissolution; 10 (2) identify the date the dissolved partnership became a limited liability 11 partnership; 12 (3) specify the information required to be included in a claim; 13 (2) (4) state that a claim must be in writing and provide a mailing address to 14 which the claim is to be sent; 15 (3) (5) state the deadline for receipt of a claim, which may not be less than 120 16 days after the date the notice is received by the claimant; 17 (4) (6) state that the a claim for an obligation incurred by the partnership 18 while a limited liability partnership will be barred if not received by the deadline; and.
+19 (5) unless the partnership has been throughout its existence a limited liability 20 partnership, state that the barring of a claim against the partnership will also bar any 21 corresponding claim against any partner or person dissociated as a partner which is based 22 on Section 306.
+23 (c) A claim against a dissolved limited liability partnership for an obligation incurred

-- (1) the claim is not received by the specified deadline; or - (2) if the claim is timely received but rejected by the limited liability partnership: - (A) the partnership causes the claimant to receive a notice in a record stating that the claim is rejected and will be barred unless the claimant commences an action against the partnership to enforce the claim not later than 90 days after the claimant receives the notice; and - (B) the claimant does not commence the required action not later than 90 days after the claimant receives the notice. - (d) This section does not apply to a claim based on an event occurring after the date of dissolution or a liability that on that date is contingent.

-Source-Added during the Harmonization Project, this section is derived almost verbatim from Model Business Corporation Act section 14.06.

-Subsection (b)(5)-For additional information on when a claim against a partnership is barred, see Section 810, comment.

-SECTION 808.
-OTHER CLAIMS AGAINST DISSOLVED LIMITED LIABILITY PARTNERSHIP.
+1 by the partnership while a limited liability partnership is barred if the requirements of 2 subsection (b) are met and: 3 {Source: Issue 9.} 4 (1) the claim is not received by the specified deadline; or 5 (2) if the claim is timely received but rejected by the limited liability partnership: 6 (A) the partnership causes the claimant to receive a notice in a record 7 stating that the claim is rejected and will be barred unless the claimant commences an action 8 against the partnership to enforce the claim not later than 90 days after the claimant receives the 9 notice; and 10 (B) the claimant does not commence the required action not later than 11 90 days after the claimant receives the notice.
+12 (d) This section does not apply to a claim based on an event occurring after the date of 13 dissolution or a liability that on that date is contingent.
+14 Comment 15 16 17 Source Added during the Harmonization Project, this section is derived almost verbatim from Model Business Corporation Act section 14.06.
+18 19 20 Subsection (b)(5)-For additional information on when a claim against a partnership is barred, see Section 810, comment.
+21 22 23 24 25 26 27 If the procedures in this section are followed properly by a partnership, a claim incurred by the partnership while it is a limited liability partnership will be barred upon the completion of those procedures, meaning that the claim can no longer be brought at that point.
+A claim against a partnership incurred by the partnership while it was not a limited liability partnership will be subject to the other provisions of this act governing the liability of the partnership and its partners, as well as any applicable statute of limitations.
+28 SECTION 808.
+OTHER CLAIMS AGAINST DISSOLVED LIMITED LIABILITY 29 PARTNERSHIP.
+30 (a) A dissolved limited liability partnership may publish notice of its dissolution and